2023-08-23 08:00:00

 The Salzburg Sun Orchestra consists of blind and visually impaired professional musicians.
 At the weekend the quartet will perform in the Mirabell Palace Church.

-The idea came about when Hossam Mahmoud heard the Blind Orchestra in Cairo.
+The idea came regarding when Hossam Mahmoud heard the Blind Orchestra in Cairo.
 “I was surprised at how well they play,” says the chairman of the Sonnenorchester.
 The interpretation of Mozart impressed him at the time because the musicians come from a completely different musical culture.
 That made the Egyptian composer curious.
-“We see it when we play,” the musicians said to Mahmoud after the concert.
+“We see it when we play,” the musicians said to Mahmoud following the concert.
 “This sentence has always accompanied me since then.”

 The idea of founding an orchestra for the blind soon arose.
-The cultural department of the city of Salzburg was enthusiastic about the project idea.
+The cultural department of the city of Salzburg was enthusiastic regarding the project idea.
 In April 2019, Mahmoud founded the Musikverein Sonnenorchester, a classical blind orchestra without a conductor.
 Musical communication between the musicians is important to the artistic director, conductors are only a distraction.
 You need more rehearsals, but communication with each other works much better.

 Mahmoud is also certain that the concentration of the blind and visually impaired musicians is much higher than that of the sighted because they are not distracted as quickly.
 “The music is much more natural and has more character and origin.”
 The inclusive cultural project is well received by the public.
 There has already been positive feedback.
-At the concerts, Mahmoud and the Sonnenorchester are all about the music, and the audience feels that too.
+At the concerts, Mahmoud and the Sonnenorchester are all regarding the music, and the audience feels that too.

 The ensemble designed the August program